microsoft/DirectX-Specs/d3d/D3D12Redistributable.md

     : IUnknown
 ```

-This interface can be retrieved by calling the D3D12GetSDKInterface export on D3D12.dll
+This interface can be retrieved by calling the `D3D12GetInterface` export on D3D12.dll with the `CLSID_D3D12SDKConfiguration` CLSID.

 #### Method: ID3D12SDKConfiguration::SetSDKVersion
 ```c++